When you think about going after your dreams, following your passion, and doing something you love, does it scare you?

 By not pursuing what makes you come alive, the tension within you blossoms, and eventually turns into resolve.

-3 Quick Tips for Dealing with the Fear
+3 Ways to Deal with the Fear

 The most effective thing I’ve found is to do what I feel drawn to do, to let my inner compass lead me to the right resources, people or places.